Details subject to periodic updating; check back here for the latest information.

 If you try to use an app that is not available in the Windows Store, you will see a reminder that apps used with Windows 10 S must come from the Windows Store.
 In some instances, you may also see a suggestion for a category of similar apps or a specific app that is already available in the Windows Store.
-Since Windows 10 S has just been recently announced, we are working with our partners to provide more detailed information.
-Please check with your app publisher or back on this page in June for the latest information.
-Ultimately, if you want to download an application not in the Windows Store, you can choose to switch out of Windows 10 S configuration to Windows 10 Pro.
+Note that some developer tools will not be supported for use on Windows 10 S and a small number of apps with known compatibility issues will have notice of the issue included in the app’s product detail page in the Windows Store.
+Ultimately, if you want to download an application that is not in the Windows Store or has compatibility issues, you can choose to switch out of Windows 10 S configuration to Windows 10 Pro.

 Compatible apps and devices will continue to grow over time.
 For the most up-to-date information, you can always check back at this website, in the Windows Store or with the hardware or software manufacturer.
 If you absolutely need to use an app or device that's not compatible, it is easy to switch to Windows 10 Pro.
 See the next question for more info.

 You can switch to Windows 10 Pro easily at any time through the Windows Store for an affordable price; payment is collected through the Windows Store.

 To learn more or switch to Windows 10 Pro, go to the Windows Store, search for Windows 10 Pro.